 Nova employees completed their drill program under the supervision of ERCOSPLAN and followed standard operating and quality assurance procedures intended to ensure that all sampling techniques and sample results meet international reporting standards.
 Procedures for handling core samples begin with securing the potash-bearing HQ-NQ-sized core at the drill site in plastic poly-tubing which is then thermally sealed.
 Core is placed in plastic core boxes and transported to Nova''s camp for geological logging, geotechnical logging and photographing.
 Significant intervals are dry cut in half using a specially modified tungsten carbide bladed band-saw.
 Half core samples are then double bagged and thermally sealed prior to transporting to Addis Ababa by Nova personnel.
 In this initial phase, halite blanks are randomly inserted into the sample stream at a rate of 1 in 20 and sent for analysis with the core samples.
 The remaining core is re-sealed in plastic poly-tubing and the core boxes secured at Allana''s exploration camp.
 Upon arrival in Addis Ababa core samples are stored at Nova''s storage facility and then taken to the Ethiopian Ministry of Mines & Energy where permission is obtained to export the samples.
 The bagged samples are then carefully packed into boxes and shipped via DHL to the KUTEC Laboratories in Germany.
 This sampling procedure was initiated by ERCOSPLAN.

 Nova used the mineralogical analysis and chemical analysis services of KUTEC laboratory.
-Upon arrival at the laboratory the samples are crushed to + and Na+, DIN ISO 9964-3 1996-08 (flame emission spectrometry), Mg2+ and Ca2+, DIN 38406-E3 2003-03 (atomic absorption spectroscopy), Cl- and SO42-, DIN 38405-D 1-2 1985-12 (ionchromatography).
+Upon arrival at the laboratory the samples are crushed to < 2 mm and a sub sample is split out using a riffler.
+The sub-sample is further pulverized to about 100 micrometre.
+In between crushing and grinding equipment is cleaned using high purity quartz.
+A part of the sample is used for XRD analysis to determine the mineralogy of the sample.
+A defined weight of the sample is dissolved in a defined volume of distilled water and shaken for a defined period to dissolve all salt minerals.
+The liquid is then analyzed with the "potash salt" analysis package of KUTEC consisting of analysis of K+ and Na+, DIN ISO 9964-3 1996-08 (flame emission spectrometry), Mg2+ and Ca2+, DIN 38406-E3 2003-03 (atomic absorption spectroscopy), Cl- and SO42-, DIN 38405-D 1-2 1985-12 (ionchromatography).
 The insoluble content is determined by weighing the dissolution residues.
 KUTEC laboratory has been certified according to DIN EN ISO/IEC 17025 by the Deutsche Akkreditierungssystem Prüfwesen GmbH (DAR).

 Peter J. MacLean, Ph.D., P. Geo., Allana''s Senior VP Exploration, is a Qualified Person as defined under National Instrument 43-101 and has reviewed and approved the technical information presented in this release.